IPv6

 • AAAA records

-MX records in DNS points to a hostname.
-If the host has only A type or AAAA type record, the IPv4-only or IPv6-only sender cannot send their email.
+MX records point to a hostname.
+If that hostname only has an A or AAAA record, senders using the other protocol cannot deliver mail.

-Even the OS or routing software must explicitly support IPv6 routing, neighbor discovery, and related protocols.
+Routers and multilayer switches must be updated to support IPv6 routing, neighbor discovery, and related protocols.

 Firewalls